nais/resource-remover/README.md

 # Resource Remover

-A Kubernetes mutating admission webhook that reduces CPU and memory requests to 1/10 of original values, removes limits, and disables HPAs, enabling Node Auto-Provisioner (NAP) to right-size cluster nodes based on actual usage.
+A Kubernetes mutating admission webhook that reduces CPU and memory requests to 20% of original values, removes limits, sets replicas to 1, and disables HPAs, enabling Node Auto-Provisioner (NAP) to right-size cluster nodes based on actual usage.

 ## What it does